 Gandalf reminded himself to be patient with Bilbo and Thorin both.
 They had settled their differences before, and they would do it again without a wizard's meddling.
 "Sometimes even the most worthwhile folk think themselves to be silly and useless," he said.
 "Even I feel silly and useless on occasion, though I assure you that I'm neither."

 "Certainly not," Bilbo said.
 "You make excellent fireworks."

 "So I do.
 While you are uncommonly good at talking to proud, stubborn kings, and reminding them that they ought to be decent to one another.
 It may be thankless work," he added, when Bilbo looked unconvinced, "but you are doing more good than you realize."

 "I suppose I should take your word for it," Bilbo said with a sigh.
 "And go to Council.
 We've a meeting at midday, and I think that we're about to get our finances settled."

 "You may look as skeptical as you like.
 But there are more important things in this world than gold and jewels, I'll have you know."

 "So I've heard," Gandalf said.
-He considerately didn't mention that barely a fortnight ago the dwarves had almost gone to war over treasure.
+He considerately didn't mention that barely a fortnight ago the dwarves had almost gone to war over just such treasure.
 "Off you go, then.
 I won't keep you when you've duties to attend.
 And no more of this invisibility nonsense!
 Powerful rings are not trinkets, to be so idly used."